froger-me/wp-weixin/README.md

 Enable WeChat mobile authentication | No       | checkbox  | If enabled, users will be authenticated with their wechat account in WordPress (if not, a session cookie `wx_openId` is set).
 Force WeChat mobile                 | No       | checkbox  | Make the website accessible only through the WeChat browser.<br>If accessed with another browser, the page displays a QR code.
 Force follow (any page)             | No       | checkbox  | Require the user to follow the Official Account before accessing the site with the WeChat browser.

-Required settings above are the **minimal configuration** to enable the plugin.

 ### WeChat Responder Settings